vlad-1308/anoc-telegrambot/README.md

 # anoc-telegrambot
 Telegrambot for notifications.
-ANOC - all notifications in one place/
+ANOC - all notifications in one place.